sgago/algomon/readme.md

 ## Communication

 ### The Internet protocol suite
 Here's a model of the abstraction layers of the internet.
-To be blunt, it's totally bogus.
-In dev, these layers will spill over or might be non-existent, but it's helpful for conceptualization.
+To be blunt, these layer models are totally bogus; however, they are helpful for conceptualizing the layers of abstraction in Internet communications.

 ![](./diagrams/out/ip-protocol-suite/ip-protocol-suite.svg)